When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Domestic policy of Nicholas I. Briefly

-In domestic policy, Nikolai was guided by the idea of “arranging private public relations so that they could later build a new state order” (Klyuchevsky).
-His main concern was the creation of a bureaucratic apparatus, which would become the basis of the throne, as opposed to the nobility, after December 14, 1825, lost confidence.
-As a result, the number of bureaucrats increased many times, as well as the number of clerical affairs.
+In domestic policy, Nikolai was guided by the idea of “arranging private public relations so that a new state order could then be built on them” (Klyuchevsky).
+His main concern was the creation of a bureaucratic apparatus that would become the basis of the throne as opposed to the nobility, which lost its trust after December 14, 1825.
+As a result, the number of bureaucrats increased manifold, as well as the number of clerical cases.

-At the beginning of his reign, the emperor was horrified when he learned that he had carried out 2,800,000 cases in all offices of justice alone.
-In 1842, the Minister of Justice submitted a report to the sovereign, which indicated that 33 million more cases had not been cleared in all official places of the empire, which were set out on at least 33 million written sheets.
+At the beginning of his reign, the emperor was horrified to learn that he had carried out 2,800 thousand cases in all official places in the Department of Justice alone.
+In 1842, the Minister of Justice presented a report to the sovereign, which stated that in all official places of the empire, another 33 million cases, which were set out on at least 33 million written sheets, had not been cleared.
 (Klyuchevsky)

-• 1826, January - July - the transformation of His Imperial Majesty's Own Chancellery into the highest body of state administration
+• 1826, January - July - transformation of His Imperial Majesty's Own Chancellery into the highest body of government

-Directing the most important matters himself, entering into their consideration, the emperor created His Majesty's Own Chancellery, with five departments, reflecting the range of affairs that the Emperor directly wanted to manage.
+Directing the most important matters himself, entering into their consideration, the Emperor created His Majesty’s Own Office, with five departments, reflecting the range of affairs that the Emperor directly wanted to manage.

-• 1826, December 6 - Formation of the Committee on December 6 to prepare "improved organization and management" in the state
+• 1826, December 6 - formation of the December 6 Committee to prepare “better structure and management” in the state

-Working for several years, this committee developed projects for the transformation of both central and provincial institutions, prepared a draft of a new law on the estates, which was supposed to improve the life of serfs.
-The Estates Act was submitted to the State Council and approved by it, but was not made public because the revolutionary movements of 1830 in the West inspired fear of any reform.
-In the course of time, only a few measures from the drafts of the "Committee of December 6th, 1826" were implemented in the form of separate laws.
-But on the whole, the committee's work remained without any success, and the reform projected by it did not
+Working for several years, this committee developed projects for the transformation of both central and provincial institutions, prepared a draft of a new law on estates, which envisaged improving the life of serfs.
+The law on estates was submitted to the State Council and approved by it, but was not promulgated due to the fact that the revolutionary movements of 1830 in the West instilled fear of any reform.
+Over time, only some of the measures from the projects of the “Committee of December 6, 1826” were implemented in the form of separate laws.
+But on the whole, the committee’s work remained without any success, and the reform designed by it did not

-• 1827, August 26 - the introduction of military service for Jews in order to convert them to Christianity.
+• 1827, August 26 - introduction of military service for Jews with the aim of converting them to Christianity.
 Children from the age of 12 were recruited

-• 1828, December 10 - St. Petersburg Institute of Technology founded
+• 1828, December 10 - St. Petersburg Technological Institute was founded

-Under Nicholas I, cadet corps and military and naval academies, the Construction School in St. Petersburg, and the Land Survey Institute in Moscow were established; several women's institutes. the Main Pedagogical Institute for the preparation of teachers was resumed.
-Boarding houses with a gymnasium course for the sons of nobles were founded.
-The position of men's gymnasiums was improved
+Under Nicholas I, cadet corps and military and naval academies, the Construction School in St. Petersburg, and the Survey Institute in Moscow were established; several women's institutes.
+The Main Pedagogical Institute for training teachers was reopened.
+Boarding houses with a gymnasium course were founded for the sons of nobles.
+The situation in male gymnasiums has been improved

-• 1833, April 2 - Count S. S. Uvarov assumed the post of Minister of Public Education, who developed the theory of official nationality - the state ideology -
+• 1833, April 2 - Count S. S. Uvarov took office as Minister of Public Education, who developed the theory of official nationality - state ideology -

-Orthodoxy - without love for the faith of the ancestors, the people will perish
+Orthodoxy - without love for the faith of their ancestors, the people will perish

 Autocracy - The main condition for the political existence of Russia

-Folkness - preservation of the inviolability of folk traditions
+Nationality - preserving the integrity of folk traditions

-• May 9, 1834 - Nicholas confessed to Count P.D.
-Kiselyov, that he is convinced of the need to free the serfs over time
+• 1834, May 9 - Nikolai confessed to Count P.D.
+Kiselev, who is convinced of the need to liberate the serfs over time

-• 1835, January 1 - the introduction of the Code of Laws of the Russian Empire - the official collection of the current legislative acts of the Russian Empire arranged in thematic order
+• 1835, January 1 - the Code of Laws of the Russian Empire came into force - an official collection of current legislative acts of the Russian Empire arranged in thematic order

 • 1835, March - the beginning of the work of the first of the “Secret Committees” on the peasant question